microsoft/fluent-plugin-azure-storage-append-blob/README.md

 ### azure_storage_account (Required)

 Your Azure Storage Account Name.
 This can be retrieved from Azure Management potal.
-This parameter is required when environment variable 'AZURE_STORAGE_ACCOUNT' is not set.

 ### azure_storage_access_key (Required)

 Your Azure Storage Access Key(Primary or Secondary).
-This also can be got from Azure Management potal.
+This also can be retrieved from Azure Management potal.
-This parameter is required when environment variable 'AZURE_STORAGE_ACCESS_KEY' is not set.

 ### azure_container (Required)